mandeldebugger/bonsai-pot-identifier/README.md

 | ![image](https://github.com/mandeldebugger/bonsai-pot-identifier/assets/2265446/be95ef00-add1-4378-a28d-2b655369d1e1)
 ------------------------------

+Wooah.
 Changing the user image to the Hokido pot, the correct matching result is an astonishing 138%.
 That might not be as good as it looks and could be down to the quality of the images I've chosen.
-I'm leaving it stand for the time being, but looks a little too good to be true, particularly as they are different generation marks from the same potter.
 Even though it looks very promising, I'm reserving judgement on this because I can't explain it.
-Maybe the algorithm really is that good.
+Maybe the algorithm really is that good(?)
 | User Image - hokido-1.jpg | Gallery Image - hokido-2.jpg|
 | ---------- | ------------- |
 | ![image](https://github.com/mandeldebugger/bonsai-pot-identifier/assets/2265446/055ca81a-3e30-404d-a444-a60ddfa36777) | ![image](https://github.com/mandeldebugger/bonsai-pot-identifier/assets/2265446/919434f9-7303-404b-ae28-89f6e80976ed) |